coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 Rsync transfers files, but does so smartly:
-- If only some parts of the file are changed, only transfer those parts
+- If only some parts of the file are changed, only transfer those parts.
-- Resume interrupted transfers
+- Resume interrupted transfers.
 - Mirror entire directory trees, including options for permissions, timestamps, deleting files, etc.